 Free School Educational Resources

 It is possible for teachers to deliver lessons using Osprey based resources!
-Ideal activities and inspiration for World Osprey Week!!!
+Ideal activities and inspiration for World Osprey Week!
 These include work sheets (with teacher’s notes), lesson plans, fun activities and project ideas that cover a wide range of national curriculum subjects www.ospreys.org.uk/free-school-resources

 Visiting Lyndon to see the Ospreys – Summer Term

-Educational groups can visit Lyndon to see the Rutland Ospreys.
+Educational groups can visit Lyndon nature reserve, Rutland Water to see the Rutland Ospreys.
 The best months to visit are May to July.

-If you would like to visit the Lyndon Reserve with any educational group, take a look at what the Rutland Osprey Education Team can offer at www.ospreys.org.uk/school-visit-information-video/
+If you would like to visit Lyndon reserve with any educational group, take a look at what the Rutland Osprey Education Team can offer at www.ospreys.org.uk/school-visit-information-video

-This new event is sponsored by The Cameron Bespolka Trust www.cameronbespolka.com
+This event is sponsored by The Cameron Bespolka Trust

-We are running “Reserve Expert” days at the Lyndon Nature Reserve, Rutland Water during May Half Term and the summer holidays in 2019.
-Separate activity based days will be available for primary and secondary school age groups in July/August 2019.
-Children who would like to take part can apply for a place from 1st January 2019.
+We are running “Reserve Expert” days at Lyndon Nature Reserve, Rutland Water during May Half Term and the summer holidays in 2020.
+Separate activity based days will be available for primary and secondary school age groups in May and July 2020.